Can waste be transformed into something beautiful?

 This is the question that many designers are asking themselves lately.
-The answer is an encouraging YES, and is inspiring many sustainable design projects!
+And the answer – an encouraging YES – is what is inspiring new sustainable design projects.

-Talking about plastic and sustainable design, Rossana Orlandi has recently launched a very special competition – the Plastic Prize.
-Designers of all ages and backgrounds can submit their ideas to give plastic a new life.
-Or – as she would say – to “make plastic guiltless”.
+Speaking of plastic and sustainable design, the worldwide famous gallerist Rossana Orlandi (opened in a new window/tab) has recently launched a very special competition – the Guiltless Plastic Prize (opened in a new window/tab).
+Designers of all ages and backgrounds are invited to submit their ideas to give plastic a new life.
+Or – as she would say – to make plastic guiltless.

 "Re-using, recycling and reinventing are the challenges that this prize wishes to bring to the global design community.
 When transformed, plastic can become a resource with vast possibilities and potentials.”

-Stones, tiles and all kind of construction materials are discarded every day during demolitions.
-Not a very attractive image indeed…but when reused in a circular loop these materials become beautiful as never before!
+Stones, tiles and all kinds of construction materials are discarded every day during demolitions.
+But creative designers are now turning debris into new products, making them beautiful as never before!

 Take coffee grounds for instance.
-Lebanese designer Paola Sakr collects coffee grounds from local coffee shops, mixes them with newspaper pulp and a natural binding agent, and voilà, she has created a new set of fully sustainable and biodegradable containers!
+Lebanese designer Paola Sakr collects coffee grounds from local coffee shops, mixes them with newspaper pulp and a natural binding agent, and voilà, she has created a new set of biodegradable containers!

 And what about the food waste we all produce at home?

-Japanese designer Kosuke Araki produces this lovely tableware out of it!
+Japanese designer Kosuke Araki produces tableware out of it!

-The process is hard to believe: it all started with a preparation period, where he collected all the food waste he produced at home, resulting with 315 kilograms of stuff after two years.
+The process is hard to believe.
+It all started with a preparation period, where he diligently collected all the food waste he produced at home for 2 years, ending up with 315 kilograms of stuff.

-It's here that the production starts.
-He burns vegetable waste into charcoal and boils animal bones & skin creating a glue-like paste that he uses to mould the charcoal.
-Urushi – a traditional Japanese lacquer – is then added to give a shiny finish and additional strength.
-And the end product has absolutely nothing to envy to the ceramic tableware we're used to, don't you also think?
+Then he burnt vegetable waste into charcoal and boiled animal bones & skins to create a glue-like paste that he used to mould the charcoal.
+Finally, he added Urushi – a traditional Japanese lacquer – to give a shiny finish and additional strength.